vixen-project/vixen/docs/source/using_vixen.rst

 theora video), image files ('.png', '.jpg', '.gif', '.svg' etc.), audio files ('.mp3', '.m4a', '.ogg', etc.), HTML, text, and PDF.
 The rendering is really dependent on the browser and your platform.

+If the browser does not support the media but your operating system does, you can open the file with the system viewer by clicking on the "Name" field of the media on the left panel.
+This is typically shown as a blue link.
+This will open the file using the operating system's registered viewer for the particular file.

 ViXeN thus makes it easy to view the data on the right and update the metadata for each file.